 Live-In Tutors & Study Buddies

 Chances are several of your sorority sisters will be in the same classes or have taken the classes on your schedule.
 When you live in the facility, one of the perks is you have the opportunity to have the ultimate study group living with you.
 It’s highly likely that there will be a favorite study area within your facility where you can always find a sister working.
 It’s nice to get out of your room and walk a few steps to join a study group, rather than trek through the snow or rain to get to the library.

 I can’t count the number of times I found myself studying with a group of sisters for an upcoming test in our facility’s basement, or going over flashcards with our facility director at the dinner table.

 Celebrating the Highs and Supporting the Lows

 It’s funny how a sense of family builds when people live together.
 When you live with someone, you get to see it all; the highs and the lows.
 One night you might be waiting anxiously for your sister to come home because you know she aced a test she studied all night for.
 Another day might be filled with support and hugs when a sister finds out her family dog passed away due to old age.
-No matter what, there is always someone home to help you get through the highs and the lows of life.
+No matter what, there is always someone home to support you through good times and bad.

 If you value your privacy, I can assure you that everything listed above is optional to partake in.
-I spent many nights in my room, studying at my desk because I knew if I roamed the facility I would surely want to do a fun activity with my sisters rather than write a paper.
+I spent many nights in my room, studying at my desk, because I knew if I roamed the facility I would surely want to do a fun activity with my sisters rather than write a paper.
 Living in a sorority facility provides you with a unique experience that you won’t ever have again.
-You’re surrounded by sisters, make amazing memories and come back with an experience you’ll remember forever.
+You’re surrounded by sisters where you can make amazing memories and gain an experience you’ll remember forever.